mbodm/WAUZ/README.md

 > ##### Personal ideas
 > - This is a list of ideas, used as my personal todo list.
 Better centralized here, than somewhere else.
 > - Add WAUZ command line version (easy, BusinessLogic already exists).
-> - Maybe add navigation links to UI, to quickly open the selected folders in Explorer?
+> - :heavy_check_mark: Maybe add navigation links to UI, to quickly open the selected folders in Explorer?
 > - Maybe add navigation links to UI, to quickly open the settings/log files or folder?
-> - Maybe implement some temp folder cleanup check, before unzipping?
+> - :heavy_check_mark: Maybe implement some temp folder cleanup check, before unzipping?
-> - To cleanup any existing/old temp folders if app was closed too early in previous session.
+> - :heavy_check_mark: To cleanup any existing/old temp folders if app was closed too early in previous session.
 > - Add more log infos (logfile size?) to better reproduce what happened?
 Not meant as "log everything".
 > - But maybe add additional infos when logging an exception (like the selected folders, etc).
 > - Maybe implement option (checkbox) to remove all existing content from Destination-Folder before unzip?
 > - Do users really want/need that?
 (Maybe the above "open in Explorer" option is enough here)
-> - Missing or wrong selected folders lead to "Error occurred" UI status.
+> - :heavy_check_mark: Missing or wrong selected folders lead to "Error occurred" UI status.
 Keep this behaivour?
 > - Maybe add a ListView with CheckBoxes to select zip files, before unzipping?
-> :heavy_check_mark: Change TextBox placeholder text.
+> - :heavy_check_mark: Change TextBox placeholder text.